elves/elvish/_website/ref/builtin.md

 }
 ```

-This command is intended for doing a fixed number of heterogenous things in
+This command is intended for doing a fixed number of heterogeneous things in
 parallel.
-If you need homogenous parallel processing of possibly unbound data,
+If you need homogeneous parallel processing of possibly unbound data,
 use `peach` instead.

 $cf peach